 System::SharedPtr<Aspose::Tasks::Project> pjc = System::MakeObject<Aspose::Tasks::Project>(dataDir + u"template.mpp"); // save project in desired format pjc->Save(dataDir + u"output_PrimaveraP6XML.xml", Aspose::Tasks::Saving::SaveFileFormat::PrimaveraP6XML); pjc->Save(dataDir + u"output_PrimaveraXER.mpp", Aspose::Tasks::Saving::SaveFileFormat::PrimaveraXER); pjc->Save(dataDir + u"output_MPX.xml", Aspose::Tasks::Saving::SaveFileFormat::MPX);

-API has built-in rendering engine for rendering with highest of fidelity to the Microsoft Project.
-Using the project rendering engine, developers can convert project data to a number of raster & vector image formats.
+API has built-in rendering engine for rendering to the Microsoft Project with the highest of fidelity.
+Using the project rendering engine, developers can convert project data to various vector and raster images.